phuongwj/my-notes/aws-certified-cloud-practitioner/4-aws-global-infrastructure.md

 The scope of a fault domain could be:
 - specific servers in a rack
 - an entire rack in a data center
-- an entire room in a daat center
+- an entire room in a data center
-- the entire data center builing
+- the entire data center building
 It's up to the Cloud Service Provider (CSPs) to define the boundaries of a domain.
 AWS abstracts it all away so you don't have to think about it.
 But just to compare it against Azure, you actually define your fault domain.
 You might say that "make sure this workload is never running on the same VM on the same rack for these things", and you might like that level of control.

 ![Fault Level & Fault Domain Example](/aws-certified-cloud-practitioner/assets/fault-ex.jpg "Fault Level & Fault Domain Example")